 Why Opt For Intercultural Teaming

 Intercultural team buildings are made explicitly for international teams, clients, partners, or organisations.
 Living in entirely separate parts of the planet or even having highly distinguishable orientations can offer a way to several different beliefs.

 Using intercultural coaching is an excellent way to diminish barriers as it relies on building relationships among people and organisations who may have differentiated beliefs and ways of working.

 Our provider Katrin Grunwald is a consultant for team & organisational development and expert coach for first-time leaders.

-Her intercultural “kick-off workshop” aims to develop trust between team members, create clear communication and enables teams to quickly get to know each other in order to work better together in the long run.
-Katrin, when asked about the team workshop’s effectiveness, said;
+Her intercultural “kick-off workshop” aims to develop trust between team members, create clear communication systems and enable real teams to quickly get to know each other in order to work better together in the long run.
+Katrin, when asked about effective teaming in a workshop, said;

-“I believe that the effectiveness of the ‘kick-off workshop for international teams’ can be measured by the team themselves.
-A few months into working together they can run a team meeting to reflect on.
+“I believe that the effectiveness of the ‘kick-off workshop for international teams’ can be measured by the real teams themselves.
+A few months into working together they can run a real teams meeting to reflect on.
 E.g. the levels of trust in the group, how openly the feel they can give each other feedback, how transparent the communication is amongst themselves, etc. It’s also possible to do a virtual 2-hour follow-up with me where we reflect on the topics above.
 Also in how far the workshop has in the long term supported them in achieving a successful start as a team.”

 Support for International Teams

 The “Kick-off workshop for international teams” sets itself apart from other team-building techniques with its tailor-made purpose.
 Rather than accommodating general concerns.
 Katrin specifically prepares her coaching sessions and workshops through short phone calls/interviews with all team members, not just the team leader.